cmdAkio/UncleRoscoCaughtU/README.md

 What it doesz
-pretty basic just spams open tabs of a website I made 5 times. it doesnt store anything nore download anything. the version you can download is the "safe" version HOWEVER, if you want to do a little funnying scroll down.
+pretty basic just spams open tabs of a website I made 5 times. it doesnt store anything nor download anything. the version you can download is the "safe" version HOWEVER, if you want to do a little funnying scroll down.